-Earl Grey macaron with Lemon curd filling – This Earl Grey macaron with lemon curd filling is the most aromatic bite sized desserts ever, perfect for tea lovers!
+Earl Grey macaron with Lemon curd filling - This Earl Grey macaron with lemon curd filling is the most aromatic bite sized desserts ever, perfect for tea lovers!
 The macaron shells are loaded with fragrant Early Grey loose tea and sandwiched together with creamy, buttery, tangy lemon curd that perfectly balances the tea inspired shells.
-This Early Grey macaron will certainly be the star of your next afternoon tea!
+Recipe in here

 STAY TUNEDSubscribe to my recipes, sweet tips & latest travel news.